Login

 Importing click and cost data from Facebook

-If you use advertising platforms other than the ones in the Google ecosystem, cost and click data from those might be the most important data points which you are missing in your Google Analytics account.
-However, it might also be one of the most simplest ones to import.
-Set up a datastream from any advertising connector in Datatap, pull cost data, map accordingly and import to Google Analytics.
-This will then enable you to see a comprehensive set of cost metrics under Acquisition > Campaigns > Cost Analysis in Google Analytics.
+If you use advertising platforms other than the ones in the Google ecosystem, cost and click data from those might be the most important data points that you are missing in your Google Analytics account.
+However, they might also be one of the simplest metrics to import.
+Set up a datastream from Facebook using our Facebook Ads API (or indeed any advertising platform in the Adverity connector library), pull cost data, map accordingly, and import to Google Analytics.

 Importing product information from Shopify